abdualblooshi/krypt/README.md

 Krypt is a Blockchain Application that uses Web 3.0 methodologies, Solidity and Metamask to **transfer Ethereum from an address to another**, the front-end uses Vite (React) and Tailwind CSS

-(Please note that this just a development project and it's not used for **Production**, I simply made this to learn more about Web 3.0 and Blockchain)
+(Please note that this just a development project and it's not used for **Production**, I simply made this by following a tutorial by Javascript Mastery to learn more about Web 3.0 and Blockchain)

 ## Installation

 Installing Krypt using npm